Γ

 • Special feature: St. John's wort oil must be macerated in the sun for at least 6 weeks

-• Application: Particularly effective when used in the evening
+• Application: Particularly effective with evening application

-Advantages of ultrasonic extraction
+Advantages of Ultrasonic Extraction

 • Extraction time reduced from weeks to 2-4 hours